BradleyCulley/bradleyculley.github.io/_posts/2024-02-10-the-most-important-thing-in-the-world.md

 </p>

 <p>
-    When I spend time with a person who grew up elsewhere, but has lived for many years in The United States, I can feel the weight of it on their soul.
+    When I spend time with a person who grew up elsewhere, but has lived for many years in The United States, I can sort of feel the weight of it on their soul.
 </p>

 <p>